-Price is not the only differentiator.
+Price, though, is not the only differentiator.
 The importance of the user experience cannot be understated; viewers want sympathetic interfaces that contain the usual sophisticated bells and whistles such as personal recommendations, and they want excellent picture quality with no buffering and/or latency.
-The more the industry can provide that at realistic cost, the less people will be driven towards pirate arms.
+The more the industry can provide that at a realistic cost, the fewer people will be driven towards pirate arms.

-You are not going to stop everyone from watching pirated content, but this can definitely remove some of the more casual illegal consumers.
+You are not going to stop everyone from watching pirated content, but this can remove some of the more casual illegal consumers using digital piracy services.

 2. PR & Education

-There are several strands to this, but effectively the goal is to highlight to the consumer that piracy is a crime and it is illegal.
-To those within the industry this is obvious; to those outside it, it is anything but.
+There are several strands to this, but effectively the goal is to highlight to the consumer that video piracy is a crime and it is illegal.
+To those within the industry, this is obvious; to those outside it, it is anything but.

 3. Barriers to Entry

 In the same way that you want to make it easy for consumers to choose legal alternatives, you want to make it hard for the pirates.
 The era of unprotected content is long gone.
-Content owners look to protect their investment and Intellectual Property, and will only strike licensing deals with operators that can demonstrate that they take such threats to the revenue stream seriously in turn.
+Content owners looking to protect their investment and Intellectual Property will only strike licensing deals with operators that can demonstrate that they take such threats to the revenue stream seriously in turn.

 4. Technology & Operations